 Loss of Biodiversity

-Since 1970, the world has experienced an average 70% decline of birds, amphibians, mammals, fish and reptiles.
+Since 1970, the world has experienced a significant and documented decline in many species.
 Loss of insects, however, has been largely overlooked as there simply aren’t enough scientists to effectively study all known species of our six-legged wildlife.
 After all, there are nearly one million described species of insects in the world.
 Nevertheless, studies have shown evidence of insect population declines that may rival the declines we’ve seen in other wildlife.

 One 2019 study on butterfly populations in Ohio revealed a population loss of 2% per year over the last 21 years, for a cumulative loss of 33% in butterfly abundance in the state.
 Studies conducted in pockets around the world show similar trajectories in insect decline.
 A 2017 German study estimated a 75% reduction in flying insect biomass over the last 27 years.
 Another German study revealed drastic loss of butterfly populations over the last two centuries, from 117 species in 1840 to just 71 species in 2013.
 And these studies are leading to a greater awareness of the interconnectedness between insects and other plant and wildlife species.